Town of Chamonix in the winter

 The mountain site of Aiguille du Midi in the winter with people standing on a bridge between a mountain refuge and a rock with a tunnel

-There are two of them, one from Chamonix to the Plan de l’Aiguille (at 2,317 meters high) and a second one from the Plan de l’Aiguille to the Aiguille du Midi (at a whopping 3,777 meters above sea level).
+There are two stages, one from Chamonix to the Plan de l’Aiguille (at 2,317 meters high) and a second one from the Plan de l’Aiguille to the Aiguille du Midi (at a whopping 3,777 meters above sea level).

 The Nitty Gritty: